Associate Professor, Scenography

 905 688 5550 x4401

-In 2009 David was honoured to receive the Humanities Faculty Award for Excellence in Teaching at the Spring Convocation.
+In 2009 David was honoured to receive the Faculty of Humanities Award for Excellence in Teaching at the Spring Convocation.
 In 2011 he was awarded three Volunteer Recognition Certificates from the Government of Canada, the Province of Ontario, and the City of St. Catharines, at the 23rd Annual Volunteer Recognition Night co-sponsored by the City of St. Catharines, the St. Catharines-Thorold Chamber of Commerce, and the Henry of Pelham Family Estate Winery.
 In 2020 David was the recipient of the Faculty of Humanities Distinguished Service Award.
 In the notice of the award, the Dean, Dr. Carol Merriam, remarked: “The decision was a difficult one, as there were several nominations of outstanding colleagues who have contributed so much to the life and work of the Faculty and the University.
 Your record stands out among this august crowd.
 I have always been impressed by your widespread involvement in University and Faculty governance, your willingness to be involved in work that benefits our students and colleagues, and your thoughtful and critical input on important matters.”